gevuong/aA-Games/devops.md

     - Reading data takes log(n) time, but worst case is O(n).
 When writing data, re-balancing BST using AVL takes log(n) time.

 ### Wait, a hash has faster lookup time than a BST.
 So why do we use a BST instead of a hash?
 - Yes, a hash has a faster lookup time than a BST.
 A hash is O(1) lookup, and BST is log(n) lookup.
-However, a hash is not in order, so it doesn't suit well for searches, but are great for caching when using Memcached or Redis.
+However, **a hash is not in order, so it doesn't suit well for searches, but are great for caching when using Memcached or Redis**.
 - Whenever a new record is added, the btree needs to re-balance itself, and uses AVL, an auto-balancing BST algorithm.

 ### How do you improve DB performance?
-- **Add `explain analyze` in front of a coplex query and the query plan will display, showing the time it takes to execute each query being made.
+- **Add `EXPLAIN ANALYZE` in front of a complex query and the query plan will display, showing the time it takes to execute each query being made.
 This does not execute the query.**
+- EXPLAIN ANALYZE checks the accuracy of the estimates provided by EXPLAIN.
+- Under Query Plan, things to look for is the difference in rows that need to be traversed when comparing estimate vs actual.
+In practical cases, it's not usually the same.
+- By adding a simple WHERE clause, the output rows can be decreased, but all 10,000 rows still need to be visited.
+In fact, the estimated cost to execute query increases a little.
+This is because it costs extra CPU time to check WHERE condition.

+- Query Plan executes the following:
+    - cost
+        - Estimated start-up cost.
+This is the time expended before the output phase can begin, e.g., time to do the sorting in a sort node.
+        - Estimated total cost.
+Assuming that the plan node is run to completion, i.e., all available rows are retrieved.
+    - rows
+        - Estimated number of rows output by this plan node.
+Again, the node is assumed to be run to completion.
+    - width
+        - Estimated average width of rows output by this plan node (in bytes)

+- Also, try .explain after an ActiveRecord query in Rails >= 4.
+Provides a query plan as well.
+- For more info about this awesome command, see [EXPLAIN and EXPLAIN ANALYZE](https://www.postgresql.org/docs/9.5/static/using-explain.html)

 ### What are some ways to scale a DB?